dp-os/gez/examples/docs/src/en/api/core/render-context.md

 - **Read-only**: `true`
 - **Default**: `'default'`

-The name of the server-side rendering entry function.
-Used to select the rendering function to be used from entry.server.ts.
+Server-side rendering entry function name.
+Used to select the rendering function to use from entry.server.ts.

 ```ts title="entry.node.ts"
 // Default entry function